UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 Now we see that the `most_at_home` and `most_at_work` columns are both `int64` (which is a numeric data type)!
 Note that we were careful here and created a new data frame object `official_langs_numeric`.
-Since `assign` has the power to over-write the entires of a column, it is a good idea to create a new data frame object so that if you make a mistake, you can start again from the original data frame.
+Since `assign` has the power to overwrite the entries of a column, it is a good idea to create a new data frame object so that if you make a mistake, you can start again from the original data frame.

 +++